evgenyantipin/react-socket-chat/README.md

   </a>
 </p>

-> this is chatting application
+> This is chatting application
-> development with NextJS socket.io 🌐
+> development with nextJS socket.io 🌐
-> yarn install atleast "node": ">=10.16.0" it implements in 'engine' in package.json.
+> yarn install atleast "node": ">=10.13.0" it implements in 'engine' in package.json.

 ## Install